architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 ### Repeatable and consistent builds

-- `arc-create` only creates, and never destroys; it skips if what it was to generate already exists
+- `arc-create` only creates, and never destroys; it skips what already exists
 - Per above, `arc-create` is intended to be run and re-run as your system changes and grows
 - Use the AWS console to administer (i.e. remove infrastructure) or script destructive actions yourself; `architect` never destroys